shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

 A digital certificate is digitally signed and can be used to sign other documents digitally.
 Digital signature of CA is verified on the digital certificate.
 Digital certificate creation process includes key generation, registration, verification and creation steps.
 In contrast, Digital signature process includes encryption and decryption of the message at the sender’s and receiver’s end respectively.

-Authentication & security for message:
+A) Authentication & security for message:
 A is sender of message and B is receiver of message.
 A has public key of B (PubKeyB) and B has public key of A (PubKeyA) A has message M. A creates hash of of message M (Hash(M) = H).